 In both cities, a majority of respondents feel safe walking home both in the daytime and at night – with around a third feeling unsafe at night.
 Londoners are more likely to feel ‘very safe’ than Parisians, regardless of the time of day.

+Climate and Gender

+Add something on climate and gender - for example, in Paris, the people who are most sensitive to the climate issue have such characteristics unlike in London...
+Or, the place of women in these two cities echoes the feeling of security that citizens refer to.

 The future of the two cities post-pandemic